PacktPublishing/Modern-Computer-Architecture-and-Organization/Chapter  7 - Processor and Memory Architectures/Answers to Exercises/Ex__3_row_column_major_order.md

 # Answer
 See [Ex__3_row_column_major_order.py](src/Ex__3_row_column_major_order.py) for the python implementation of a solution of this exerciee.
 This program takes a few minutes to run on a Windows PC.

-This is typical output from a run of this script:
+This is typical output from a run of this program:

 ```
 Average row-major time   : 16.68 sec